Industry pioneer against Snoop-branded mid-cluster 2026: tested across 5 dimensions

 Withdrawal flow during audit cycleClean, fastClean, occasionally slowerStake (marginal)

 Stake wins on 4 of 5 categories.
-The remaining category (token rakeback) is a tie because neither brand runs a native token rewards program (unlike BetFury, Rollbit, Shuffle, or Fairspin in our audit set).
+The remaining category (token rakeback) is a tie because neither brand runs a native token rewards program (unlike BetFury, Rollbit, Shuffle, or Fairspin in operator coverage).
 The full Stake roobet comparison head to head verdict ends with Stake.

-Category 1: Stake vs Roobet RTP across standard originals
+Audit-set RTP: Stake vs Roobet across standard originals

 This is the largest controllable gap between Stake and Roobet.
 We verified the RTP figures through HMAC-SHA256 replay of 50-100 sample bets per game during the most recent cycle.